yagotlima/docker-activemq/README.md

 **Unmaintained**: This is no longer under active development.
-I really loved seeing that the images were found so useful by so many peole.
-Sadly I did not have the time for quite a wile to follow up on the requests or help establishing a healthy community around it.
-Also my past attemt to transfer this repo to the activemq org failed.
+I really loved seeing that the images were found so useful by so many people.
+Sadly I did not have the time for quite a while to follow up on the requests or help establishing a healthy community around it.
+Also my past attempt to transfer this repo to the activemq org failed.
 Therefore I am going to archive this and I hope that you will find another place for great activemq containers.

 docker-activemq